sampsyo/home/_drafts/mygfa.md

 ---
 title: "Pangenomic Variation Graphs, and a Reference Data Model"
 ---
 Lately, we've been collaborating with some hip biologists who do something called [pangenomics][], which is like regular genomics but cooler.
 In regular genomics, you sequence each organism's genome by aligning it to a *reference genome* that somebody previously assembled [at great cost][denovo].
 In a sense, the traditional view models all of us as variations on [a Platonic ideal of *Homo sapiens*][human-reference].
-Pangenomicists instead try to directly model the variation among an entire population of different organisms.
+Pangenomicists instead try to directly model the variation among an entire population.
+Instead of aligning reads from *N* individuals against one common reference, the goal is to mutually align each of the *N* against each other.
 This all-to-all comparison, they tell us, is the key to understanding a population's diversity and revealing subtleties that are undetectable with the traditional approach.
+But it also scales up the computational cost for every computational step in a genomic analysis pipeline---which aren't exactly cheap even in the traditional, reference-based mode.

 A [pangenome variation graph][vg] is the data structure these folks work with.
 It models the genetic sequences that multiple individuals have in common and how they differ.